 Shino Tea Ceremony Bowl by Sawada Hiroyuki

 For over 35 years, Sawada Hiroyuki has specialized in the production of ceramic ware made especially for tea ceremony.
-An avid practitioner himself, he finds particular inspiration in works from the 16th century - a time when chanoyu (Japanese tea ceremony) was reaching the apex of its development.
-As a result, his own clay creations are deeply grounded in the aesthetics of tea culture and resonate with Zen spirituality.
+An avid practitioner himself, he finds particular inspiration in works from the 16th century - a time when chanoyu (tea ceremony) was reaching the apex of its development.
+As a result, his own clay creations are deeply grounded in the history of Japan's tea culture and resonate with Zen aesthetics.

 This tea ceremony bowl is a respectful nod to the shino wares of old.
 It is glazed in a simple mixture of ground feldspar and water which, while cooling in the kiln, is transformed into a textured landscape of pinholes and crackles.